jvargh/habit-tracker/README.md

 | `npm run test:watch` | Run tests in watch mode |
 | `npm run lint` | Check code quality with ESLint |
 | `npm run type-check` | Run TypeScript type checking |

+## 🔧 Built with SpecKit

+This project was developed using **[GitHub SpecKit](https://github.com/github/spec-kit)**, an innovative AI-powered development framework that revolutionizes how applications are built from specifications.

+### What is SpecKit?
+SpecKit transforms natural language requirements and specifications into fully functional, production-ready applications through a systematic, phase-based approach.
+Instead of writing code from scratch, developers can describe what they want to build, and SpecKit handles the implementation details.

+### Development Process
+This habit tracker was built through SpecKit's structured phases:
+- **📋 Specification Analysis**: Breaking down requirements into actionable tasks
+- **🏗️ Architecture Planning**: Designing component structure and data flow
+- **⚡ Rapid Implementation**: Generating components, tests, and functionality
+- **🧪 Quality Assurance**: Comprehensive testing and validation
+- **✨ Feature Integration**: Seamless integration of complex features like edit modals

+### Why SpecKit?
+- **Speed**: Rapid development from concept to working application
+- **Quality**: Built-in best practices and comprehensive testing
+- **Consistency**: Standardized code structure and patterns
+- **Maintainability**: Clean, well-documented, and extensible codebase

+The result is this fully-featured habit tracker with 43/43 passing tests, complete UI functionality, and production-ready code - all generated from high-level specifications.

 ## 🎮 How to Use